 Madeline Lee, Assistant Professor; MSSW, Columbia University; Ph.D., Washington University.

-Dr. Lee’s broad research interest is in improving services for vulnerable children and families involved in the intersection of the mental health, child welfare, and special education systems.
+Dr. Lee is the Sonja Bilger Romanowski Professor in Social Work, and her broad research interest is in improving services for vulnerable children and families involved in the intersection of the mental health, child welfare, and special education systems.
 This interest is inspired by her direct social work practice as a clinician at a children’s residential treatment facility in Los Angeles and her policy experience at the Council on Accreditation in New York City.
 Supported by the Fahs-Beck Fund for Research and Experimentation and the National Institute of Mental Health (F31 MH086218-01), Dr. Lee’s dissertation began to explore accreditation as a potential tool for quality improvement at children’s mental health agencies.

 Dr. Lee holds a PhD from the George Warren Brown School of Social Work at Washington University in St. Louis where she was an NIMH Pre-Doctoral and Post-Doctoral Fellow at the Center for Mental Health Services Research.
 She received her Master of Science in Social Work from Columbia University and her bachelor’s degree in art history from the University of California, Los Angeles.
 Reflecting her experience and interests, Dr. Lee teaches in the areas of social welfare policy and research methods.

 Judith S. Lewis, Associate Professor; MSW, Syracuse University, Ph.D., University of Maryland.